Use these 15 books and videos to show growth mindset examples for children to follow during social-emotional learning lessons and activities.

 Lisney and McCabe: Growth Mindset Animation

-The complete growth mindset unit includes tons of helpful lessons and activities to help children develop a growth mindset and “I can” attitude.
+The complete growth mindset unit for K-2 includes tons of helpful lessons and activities to help children develop a growth mindset and “I can” attitude.
 Click here to see everything included.

 Learning about growth mindset with these books and videos can keep your classroom motivated to excel.
 They promote an environment in which children feel capable and willing to persevere.
 Try them today!